 To try to become more compact the VHS-C tapes quickly became very popular in 1982 and even more compact was the VHS Mini DV (Digital Video) tapes.
 The DV tapes became available in 1995.
 The VHS-C tapes were played back using a Cassette Adapter where the smaller tapes were inserted in to it then played back on a VCR.

 When transferring any type of tapes I only use the best equipment and software.
 Your output DVD’s or Files are edited so that you don’t have any TV / Black / Static or unused tape starts or ends to your movies.
 I do not copy any TV programs that may be on your tapes.
 You can have your movies put to DVD, or USB Hard drives.
 DVD’s have a separate menu for each tape on the DVD, with your title of the tape.
-If done as a file (generally AVI or Mp4) each tape is saved as a separate file titled as the tape title.
+If done as a file (generally Mp4) each tape is saved as a separate file titled as the tape title.
 DVD covers have titles and menus and DVD’s are printed on for your convenience.

 If you wish to transfer your VHS or other format tapes to DVD or other media formats, please CONTACT ME